Narva: Interwar period and World War II

-Soviet era 1944–1991
+1944–1991

-By the end of July 1944, 98 per cent of Narva had been destroyed.
+By the end of July 1944, 98% of Narva had been destroyed.
 After the war, most of the buildings could have been restored as the walls of the houses still existed, but in the early 1950s, the Soviet authorities decided to demolish the ruins to make room for apartment buildings.
 Only three buildings remain of the old town, including the Baroque-style Town Hall.
 The civilian casualties of the bombing were low as the German forces had evacuated the city in January 1944.

 The original native inhabitants were not allowed to return after the war.
 A 1950 governmental statement said this was done to avoid the return of White Army "spies, and exploiters".
 Instead, immigrant Russian-speaking workers from other parts of the USSR were brought in to populate the city.
 The city, whose population had been 65% Estonian according to the last census in 1934, became overwhelmingly non-Estonian.
 The main reason behind this was a plan to build a secret uranium processing plant in the city, which would turn Narva into a closed town.
 In 1947 nearby Sillamäe was selected as the location of the factory instead of Narva, but the existence of such a plan was decisive for the development of Narva in the postwar years, and thus also shaped its later evolution.
 The planned uranium factory and other large-scale industrial developments, like the restoring of Kreenholm Manufacture, were the driving force behind the influx of internal migrants from other parts of the Soviet Union, mainly Russia.

-In January 1945, Jaanilinn (Ivangorod), the suburb on the eastern bank of the river was separated from Estonia (and from Narva) by the Soviet authorities, and the settlement around Ivangorod fortress was made administratively part of the neighboring Leningrad Oblast of the Russian SFSR.
-In 1954, Ivangorod became officially a town in its own rights.
+In January 1945, Jaanilinn (Ivangorod), the suburb on the eastern bank of the river was separated from Estonia (and from Narva) by the Soviet authorities, and the settlement around Ivangorod fortress was transferred to the administration Leningrad Oblast of the Russian SFSR and Ivangorod became officially a town in its own rights.

 The Narva town hall, surrounded by Soviet-era apartment blocks, is one of the few buildings which were restored after World War II.